 Wastewater near a reef

 Untreated or poorly treated wastewater is a direct threat to coral health.
 Set your goal to near‑zero nutrient discharge to coastal waters.
-That can be achieved with advanced septic systems, constructed wetlands, packaged treatment plants, or even composting toilets for very low‑impact builds.
+That can be achieved with advanced contained septic systems, packaged treatment plants, or even composting toilets for very low‑impact builds.

 Disposal must follow municipal and state standards.
-Subsurface leach fields require careful siting and hydrogeological review to avoid nutrients reaching the sea through groundwater.
-Reuse treated effluent for landscaping where it is safe and permitted.
+Subsurface leach fields are not permitted adjacent the marine park.
+Reuse properly treated effluent for landscaping where permitted.

 Views, setbacks, and visual impact